rupeshbug/personal-blog/src/pages/posts/ai_agent_faiss_blog.md

 ---
 layout: '@/templates/BasePost.astro'
-title: 'Unveiling Stock Market Patterns with Eigenvectors and Covariance Analysis'
+title: 'Building a Terminal-Based AI Agent with Long-Term Memory'
-description: 'Discover how linear algebra concepts like eigenvectors, eigenvalues, and covariance matrices reveal hidden patterns in stock returns.
-Learn with Python code how to extract dominant trends from multiple stocks using real mathematical tools.'
+description: 'Learn how to build a command-line AI assistant that remembers user input across sessions using LangGraph, LangChain, and FAISS for persistent memory.'
 pubDate: 2025-07-23T00:00:00Z
 imgSrc: '/assets/images/stock.png'
-imgAlt: 'Image post'
+imgAlt: 'Illustration of an AI chatbot in a terminal with memory recall features'
 ---

 # Building a Terminal-Based AI Agent with Long-Term Memory